pcisha/Hadoop-Parallel-Implementation-of-BLAST/README.md

 # Hadoop-Parallel-Implementation-of-BLAST
-Hadoop - Parallel Implementation of BLAST
+Hadoop - Parallel Implementation of BLAST (In Java, Hadoop)